spicy/strafe-analyzer/README.md

 ### Download

-Download the latest release of my loader to have access to the analyzer [Latest Release](https://github.com/spicy/StrafeAnalyzer/releases/latest).
+Download the [latest release](https://github.com/spicy/StrafeAnalyzer/releases/latest) of my loader to have access to the analyzer.

 ### Using the loader